Nearest Neighbor CCP-Based Molecular Sequence Analysis: Introduction

-Additionally, It is well known that the data with a highly dimensional feature space will become sparse, which makes it difficult for statistical analysis to identify statistical significance and key factors.
-To facilitate prediction, analysis, and visualization, it is, therefore, preferable to minimize the dimensionality of high-dimensional data.
-Due to these challenges, a variety of dimensionality reduction (DR) techniques has been developed that can accurately reflect the inherent correlations in the original data on a low-dimensional space.
-There are several linear and non-linear DR methods have been proposed such as principal component analysis (PCA), Linear discriminant analysis (LDA), Multidimensional Scaling (MDS)~\cite{mead1992review}, LargeVis~\cite{tang2016visualizing} are a few linear dimensionality reduction methods.
-Whereas kernel PCA~\cite{scholkopf1998nonlinear}, Sammon mapping~\cite{sammon1969nonlinear} and spectral embedding~\cite{van2009dimensionality} are non-linear dimensionality reduction techniques.
+Furthermore, it is well known that data with a highly dimensional feature space will become sparse, making it difficult for statistical analysis to identify statistical significance and key factors~\cite{ali2025hist2vec}.
+To facilitate prediction, analysis, and visualization, it is preferable to minimize the dimensionality of high-dimensional data.
+Due to these challenges, a variety of dimensionality reduction (DR) techniques have been developed that can accurately reflect the inherent correlations in the original data in a low-dimensional space.
+Several linear and non-linear DR methods have been proposed, such as principal component analysis (PCA), linear discriminant analysis (LDA), Multidimensional Scaling (MDS)~\cite{mead1992review}, LargeVis~\cite{tang2016visualizing} is a few linear dimensionality reduction methods.
+Whereas kernel PCA~\cite{scholkopf1998nonlinear,ali2024elliptic,ali2023pcd2vec}, Sammon mapping~\cite{sammon1969nonlinear} and spectral embedding~\cite{van2009dimensionality} are non-linear dimensionality reduction techniques.

 Correlated Clustering and Projection (CCP), a non-linear dimensionality reduction approach, computes the pairwise correlation matrix of samples and imposes a cutoff distance to prevent the global summation during the projection to increase computational efficiency~\cite{hozumi2022ccp,hozumi2023analyzing}.
-CCP has several benefits to offer, such as handling the dimensionality reduction of high sample sizes (because it avoids matrix diagonalization and instead solves a matrix to lower the dimensionality), employing statistical metrics like covariances to quantify the high-level dependence between random feature vectors~\cite{kriegel2009clustering}, and it can be used in conjunction with a frequency-domain method for secondary dimensionality reduction to improve the preservation of data's global structures and increase accuracy~\cite{achtert2006deriving}.
+CCP has several benefits to offer, such as handling the dimensionality reduction of high sample sizes (because it avoids matrix diagonalization and instead solves a matrix to lower the dimensionality), employing statistical metrics such as covariances to quantify the high-level dependence between random feature vectors~\cite{kriegel2009clustering}, and it can be used in conjunction with a frequency domain method for secondary dimensionality reduction to improve the preservation of data's global structures and increase accuracy~\cite{achtert2006deriving}.